softpano/neatbash/README.md

   -w -- provide additional warnings about non-balance of quotes and round patenthes

-  Parameters
+  Parameters:

      1st -- name of the file